DmitryMyadzelets/epicx/journal.md

 The first setup with Peltier modue is prepared.
 The hot and cold sides of the module are glued to Al plates (dimensions 50x30x4 mm) with Loctite bicomponent epoxy.
 A hole of 1mm diameter 20mm length is drilled in each plate for termocouples.
 This sandwich was mounted on the Al cap of the vacuum chamber.

 ### Experiments
 In the first test we measure T at the cold side only.
-The V was increased gradually untill the I reached 1.5 A. The T went down to -11 degrees.
+The V was increased gradually untill the I reached 1.5 A. The T went down to -11&deg;C.

 <img alt="Fist test of a Peltier module" src="img/20240521_125408.jpg" width=400px>

-In the second test (next day) the T went down to -4 degrees only, much slower.
+In the second test (next day) the T went down to -4&deg;C only, much slower.
 The reason wasn't clear, so we decided to cool all the parts down to room temperature and start over again.

 The R of the Peltier module was measured using multimeter.
 It wasn't stable but decreasing from 11.5 to 9.2 Om during measurement.

 In the third test (day later) the Peltier module had no current while increasing voltage from 0 to 15V.
 Resistance of the module coudn't be measured (like of isolator).
 It's clear the module is damaged.

-To recover the glued Al plates for another Peltier module we put it to the owen at 300 degrees for a few hours.
+To recover the glued Al plates for another Peltier module we put it to the owen at 300&deg;C for a few hours.
 The epoxy glue didn't burn out though.
-It did burn out in another owen at 350 degrees.
+It did burn out in another owen at 350&deg;C.

 The image below shows the internals of the Peltier module.
 This module has two cascades, you can see that one cascade has about 120 simiconductor pellets, and the second cascade has twice the number.